carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 https://s3.<aws-region>.amazonaws.com/<bucket-name>
 ```

-- When you upload a file to S3, you receive a HTTP `200` code if the file upload is successful.
 - **S3 Consistency**
   - Delivers **strong read-after-write consistency for PUTS and DELETES** of objects, for both new objects and for updates to existing objects.
 This means once there is a successful write, overwrite or delete — the next read request automatically receives the latest version of the object.
   - Updates to a single key are atomic.
 For example, if you PUT to an existing key from one thread and perform a GET on the same key from a second thread concurrently, you will get either the old data or the new data, but never partial or corrupt data.